Industrial Plasma Pretreatment with Plasmatreat

 Atmospheric plasma solutions - High-efficiency plasma cleaning, activation and nanocoating

-Atmospheric pressure plasma pretreatment is one of the most efficient plasma processes for cleaning, activating or coating plastics, metals, (e.g., aluminum), glass, recycled materials and composite materials.
+Atmospheric-pressure plasma pretreatment is one of the most efficient methods for cleaning, activating, or coating a wide range of materials, including plastics, metals (e.g., aluminum), glass, recycled materials, and composites.

-Compared to low-pressure plasma technology, Openair-Plasma® technology does not require a special chamber system.
-Why is that?
-Because only Openair-Plasma® enables the use of state-of-the-art surface modification technology under atmospheric pressure conditions.
+Unlike low-pressure plasma technology, Openair-Plasma® technology operates without the need for a dedicated chamber system.
+This is possible because Openair-Plasma® leverages advanced surface modification techniques under atmospheric pressure conditions.

-Due to this unique feature, this plasma surface treatment technology can be integrated directly into the production line with robot control at low cost.
-The wide range of applications for Openair-Plasma® makes it a key technology for innovative surface pre-treatment.
+This unique capability allows the technology to be seamlessly integrated into production lines, even with robotic controls, at a low cost.
+The versatility of Openair-Plasma® makes it a vital technology for innovative surface pretreatment applications.

-Treatment with atmospheric pressure plasma is thus particularly economical and widely used as an alternative to low-pressure plasma and corona processes.
+Atmospheric-pressure plasma treatment is particularly cost-effective and serves as a popular alternative to low-pressure plasma and corona processes.

-Find an overview over Plasmatreat's atmospheric pressure plasma systems here.
+Explore an overview of Plasmatreat's atmospheric-pressure plasma systems here.

 Dr. Frank Kukla